luiscoco/SpringBoot_Annotations/README.md

 ## SpringBoot Annotations summary

-@SpringBootApplication: to mark the main class of a Spring Boot application
+**@SpringBootApplication**: to mark the main class of a Spring Boot application

-@RestController: is used to create RESTful web services.
+**@RestController**: is used to create RESTful web services.
 It is a combination of @Controller and @ResponseBody

-@Controller: marks the class as a web controller
+**@Controller**: marks the class as a web controller

-@ResponseBody: ensures that the method's return value is written directly to the HTTP response body, rather than being interpreted as a view name
+**@ResponseBody**: ensures that the method's return value is written directly to the HTTP response body, rather than being interpreted as a view name

-@Autowired: automatic dependency injection
+**@Autowired**: automatic dependency injection

-@Entity: it is used to mark a class as a JPA entity, meaning it is mapped to a database table
+**@Entity**: it is used to mark a class as a JPA entity, meaning it is mapped to a database table

-@Repository: it is used to indicate that the class is a Data Access Object (DAO)
+**@Repository**: it is used to indicate that the class is a Data Access Object (DAO)

-@Service: it is used to mark a class as a service provider
+**@Service**: it is used to mark a class as a service provider

-@Component: it indicates that the class is a Spring component, which can be auto-detected during classpath scanning
+**@Component**: it indicates that the class is a Spring component, which can be auto-detected during classpath scanning

-@Configuration: it indicates that the class can be used by the Spring IoC container as a source of bean definitions
+**@Configuration**: it indicates that the class can be used by the Spring IoC container as a source of bean definitions

-@Value: a field should be injected with a value from a properties file
+**@Value**: a field should be injected with a value from a properties file

-@RequestMapping: It can be used at the class level to define a base URI for all request mappings in the class and at the method level to define specific request mappings
+**@RequestMapping**: It can be used at the class level to define a base URI for all request mappings in the class and at the method level to define specific request mappings

-@GetMapping, @PostMapping, @PutMapping, @DeleteMapping, @PatchMapping: These are specialized versions of @RequestMapping for specific HTTP methods
+**@GetMapping, @PostMapping, @PutMapping, @DeleteMapping, @PatchMapping**: These are specialized versions of @RequestMapping for specific HTTP methods

-@PathVariable: this annotation is used to extract values from the URI path
+**@PathVariable**: this annotation is used to extract values from the URI path

-@RequestParam: it is used to extract query parameters from the URL
+**@RequestParam**: it is used to extract query parameters from the URL

-@CrossOrigin: it is used to enable Cross-Origin Resource Sharing (CORS) on the controller or handler methods
+**@CrossOrigin**: it is used to enable Cross-Origin Resource Sharing (CORS) on the controller or handler methods

-@ConditionalOnProperty: it is used to conditionally enable a bean based on a property value
+**@ConditionalOnProperty**: it is used to conditionally enable a bean based on a property value

-@Profile: it is used to specify beans that should only be created in certain environments
+**@Profile**: it is used to specify beans that should only be created in certain environments

-@EnableScheduling: it is used to enable Spring's scheduled task execution capability
+**@EnableScheduling**: it is used to enable Spring's scheduled task execution capability

-@EnableAsync: it is used to enable Spring's asynchronous method execution capability
+**@EnableAsync**: it is used to enable Spring's asynchronous method execution capability

-@EventListener: it is used to mark a method as a listener for application events
+**@EventListener**: it is used to mark a method as a listener for application events

-@Transactional: it is used to manage transaction boundaries in a declarative manner
+**@Transactional**: it is used to manage transaction boundaries in a declarative manner

-@Cacheable: it is used to indicate that the result of a method can be cached
+**@Cacheable**: it is used to indicate that the result of a method can be cached

-@Async: it is used to indicate that a method should be executed asynchronously
+**@Async**: it is used to indicate that a method should be executed asynchronously

-@Conditional: it is used to conditionally include or exclude beans, configurations, or other components based on specific criteria
+**@Conditional**: it is used to conditionally include or exclude beans, configurations, or other components based on specific criteria

-@EnableWebSecurity: it is used to enable Spring Security's web security support and provide the Spring MVC integration
+**@EnableWebSecurity**: it is used to enable Spring Security's web security support and provide the Spring MVC integration

-@Retryable: it is used to indicate that a method should be retried automatically if it fails due to a specified exception
+**@Retryable**: it is used to indicate that a method should be retried automatically if it fails due to a specified exception

-@Scheduled:
+**@Scheduled**:

-@ConditionalOnMissingBean:
+**@ConditionalOnMissingBean**:

 ## 1. @SpringBootApplication